 Sumpter’s mining heyday came around 1900, when thousands of miners chiseled and dredged millions in gold from the Elkhorn Mountains and Powder River.
 It had 16 saloons, three newspapers and an opera house, until a fire destroyed its business district in 1917.
-The massive, floating Sumpter Valley Dredge was recently restored, now the centerpiece of a State Heritage Area.
+The massive, floating Sumpter Valley Dredge is the centerpiece of a State Heritage Area.

 As the byway climbs toward Blue Springs Summit, you’ll get great views of the Elkhorn Mountains and their unusual layered geology: sedimentary rock topped with granite and capped with flows of volcanic basalt.
-The 5,864-foot summit is a popular snowmobile staging area in winter, offering access to more than 150 miles/241 kilometers of trails.
+The 5,864-foot/ 1787-meter summit is a popular snowmobile staging area in winter, offering access to more than 150 miles/ 241 kilometers of trails.

 Granite and North